Graphics Core Next: Instruction set

 An LLVM compiler back end is available for the GCN instruction set.
 It is used by Mesa 3D.

 GNU Compiler Collection 9 supports GCN 3 and GCN 5 since 2019 for single-threaded, stand-alone programs, with GCC 10 also offloading via OpenMP and OpenACC.

-MIAOW is an open-source RTL implementation of the AMD Southern Islands GPGPU microarchitecture.
+MIAOW is an open-source GPU with an instruction set that shares some instruction encodings with the AMD Southern Islands ISA.

-In November 2015, AMD announced its Boltzmann Initiative, which aims to enable the porting of CUDA-based applications to a common C++ programming model.

-At the Super Computing 15 event, AMD displayed a Heterogeneous Compute Compiler (HCC), a headless Linux driver and HSA runtime infrastructure for cluster-class high-performance computing, and a Heterogeneous-compute Interface for Portability (HIP) tool for porting CUDA applications to the aforementioned common C++ model.

 Microarchitectures

 As of July 2017, the Graphics Core Next instruction set has seen five iterations.
 The differences between the first four generations are rather minimal, but the fifth-generation GCN architecture features heavily modified stream processors to improve performance and support the simultaneous processing of two lower-precision numbers in place of a single higher-precision number.

 Command processing

 GCN command processing: Each Asynchronous Compute Engines (ACE) can parse incoming commands and dispatch work to the Compute Units (CUs).
 Each ACE can manage up to 8 independent queues.
 The ACEs can operate in parallel with the graphics command processor and two DMA engines.
 The graphics command processor handles graphics queues, the ACEs handle compute queues, and the DMA engines handle copy queues.
 Each queue can dispatch work items without waiting for other tasks to complete, allowing independent command streams to be interleaved on the GPU's Shader.